pk1997/express-GraphQL-app/README.md

 # express-GraphQL-app
-An express graphql simple server api
+An express graphql simple server api using JSON server